 Guardianships

-A party with standing, such as a spouse, child or beneficiary, may file suit on behalf of an incapacitated person to be appointed as guardian.
-A guardian over the person is given authority to make decisions on behalf of the incapacitated person including living arrangements and health care decisions.
-A guardian over the property of an incapacitated person has the authority to make financial decisions.
-A determination of incapacity can be accomplished so long as there are two (2) disinterested doctors willing to opine that an individual has reached incapacity.
-There are also degrees of incapacity, and there is a growing trend allowing courts to limit a guardian’s powers based on the level of incapacity, thereby allowing the incapacited person to retain whatever rights that are appropriate.
+What should you do if your aging parent is succumbing to old age, illness, and there is either no power of attorney in effect, or a power of attorney is in place, but you suspect foul play?
+Consider commencing a guardianship proceeding.
+In such event, a family member with standing, such as a spouse, child, or beneficiary, may file a complaint on behalf of an incapacitated person seeking to be appointed as guardian.
+A court may appoint a guardian to make decisions on behalf of the incapacitated person, including living arrangements and health care decisions.
+The court may also appoint a guardian over the property of an incapacitated person who will have the authority to make financial decisions subject to a later accounting.
+A determination of incapacity may be accomplished if there are two disinterested doctors willing to opine that an individual is mentally or physically incapacitated.
+To aid in the decision making, a court may appoint an independent guardian ad litem, typically an attorney respected by the court, to meet with the alleged incapacitated individual, talk with the doctors and family members, and then file a report with the court.
+The report will include a summary and a recommendation as to whether a guardian of the person and or property should be appointed.
+If family members disagree with the report, a court may hear from all parties and then issue an order.
+There are also degrees of incapacity, and a growing trend allowing courts to limit a guardian’s powers based on the level of incapacity, thereby allowing the incapacitated person to retain whatever rights are deemed appropriate.

 Recent Cases: